priyanshupandey12/typeform/README.md

 A form builder deals with sensitive user data.
 This application was built with enterprise-level security in mind:

 - **Strict Rate Limiting:** The backend utilizes `express-rate-limit` to prevent API abuse, DDoS attacks, and spam on public form submissions.
-- **Helmet HTTP Headers:** We use `helmet` to inject 15+ modern HTTP security headers (HSTS, Content-Security-Policy, X-Frame-Options) to protect against XSS and clickjacking.
 - **Advanced Authentication:**
-  - Custom JWT-based authentication system using HTTP-only, SameSite strict cookies.
+  - Custom JWT-based authentication system using HTTP-only cookies.
   - Passwords are never stored in plaintext.
 We generate a unique 16-byte cryptographically secure salt and hash passwords using HMAC-SHA256 (`crypto.createHmac`).
 - **Duplicate Submission Protection:** Public form submissions generate an irreversible `ipHash` on the backend to prevent the same user from spamming a form, while keeping their actual IP anonymous.
 - **Visibility Enforcement:** The backend strictly verifies if a form is `public`, `unlisted`, or `draft`.
 If a form is unpublished or expired (via `expiresAt`), the tRPC router entirely rejects the submission.